 Yes, I do mean that.
 And I do mean to have my children immunized based on every doctor recommendation our pediatrician gives us.
 Here are 25 reasons why I make this informed decision, and why I very strongly suggest everyone do the same.
 Continue reading

 To peek into the world of Neil Gaiman’s American Gods is to peel back the curtain of America’s culture and see, through one artist’s creative lens, the temple of what the culture truly worships.
 It is a perverse world that feels too ancient, and yet uncomfortably familiar.
 In one way it feels like a post-colonial protest.
 In another it feels like an anthropological experiment.
 This is an untold story not just of the religious practices America does not admit are religious, but also of the religious practices that have carried over from immigrants across the world.
 Continue reading

 I’ve followed and appreciated from “day 1” what Crash Course has done to educate people.
-Anyone with internet access can get access to entertaining, thought-provoking introductions to various subjects, getting a quick survey of topics.
+Anyone with neutral net access can get entertaining, thought-provoking introductions to various subjects, getting a quick survey of topics.

 The downside, of course, is that these speedy courses can reduce or misrepresent complex and nuanced understandings of the world.

 or rocks having a surface texture resembling cuneiform writing

 It was a book I came across in a discount store for a dollar. it was worth more than a dollar.
 Graphic the Valley by Peter Hoffmeister is a rarity that somehow flew under the radar.
 In short, it’s the story of Samson loosely retold as the story of a modern American Indian young man living in Yosemite Valley.

 Much has been said about the Pixar theory wherein all the movies are linked to a single universe in which the inanimate objects and imaginary beings of our world are real and sentient.